-Now take a look at the formula reference =SUM (Sheet1!
+Now take a look at the formula reference =SUM in Excel (Sheet1!
 B2:B6).

 So, in order to reference an excel cell or range of cells from another sheet, we need to get a worksheet name first, i.e., Sheet1 and followed by an exclamation mark (!) before we mention the cell address, and cell address is B2: B6.

 In case of single-cell worksheet name and cell address i.e. =Sheet1!
 B2

 In this way, we can reference the different worksheet cells in the same workbook.
 A simple thing is when we reference the cell from the different worksheets in the same workbook, we get the sheet names before the cell reference.

 Example #3 – Reference in the Different Workbook Sheet

 While referencing a cell or range of cells from another sheet we get sheet name and similarly when we referencing an excel cell or range of cells from different workbooks we get workbook name, worksheet name, and cell reference.

 For example, let’s say we have two workbooks Main File and ABC File.